blake31113/AnimeBTDownloader/README.md

     $ java -version

-if can run like as follows, it works.
+If can run like as follows, it works.

 ```